ARM-software/lisa/doc/lisa_shell/man/man.rst

 * ``lisa-platinfo-extract`` - Extract a platform information file (:class:`lisa.platforms.platinfo.PlatformInfo`) from the target, containing all the knowledge of the target tests or plot functions need.
+* ``lisa-conf-cat`` - Parse a LISA YAML configuration file and pretty print it on it's standard output with help for each key and values of tags computed and interpolated.

 Environment variables
 +++++++++++++++++++++